ISRO: Formative years

-Modern space research in India can be traced to the 1920s, when scientist S. K. Mitra conducted a series of experiments sounding of the ionosphere through ground-based radio in Kolkata.
-Later, Indian scientists like C.V.
-Raman and Meghnad Saha contributed to scientific principles applicable in space sciences.
-After 1945, important developments were made in coordinated space research in India by two scientists: Vikram Sarabhai—founder of the Physical Research Laboratory at Ahmedabad—and Homi Bhabha, who established the Tata Institute of Fundamental Research in 1945.
-Initial experiments in space sciences included the study of cosmic radiation, high altitude and airborne testing, deep underground experimentation at the Kolar mines—one of the deepest mining sites in the world—and studies of the upper atmosphere.
+Modern space research in India can be traced to the 1920s, when scientist S. K. Mitra conducted a series of experiments sounding the ionosphere through ground-based radio in Kolkata.
+Later, Indian scientists like C. V. Raman and Meghnad Saha contributed to scientific principles applicable in space sciences.
+After 1945, important developments were made in coordinated space research in India by two scientists: Vikram Sarabhai, founder of the Physical Research Laboratory at Ahmedabad, and Homi Bhabha, who established the Tata Institute of Fundamental Research in 1945.
+Initial experiments in space sciences included the study of cosmic radiation, high-altitude and airborne testing, deep underground experimentation at the Kolar mines—one of the deepest mining sites in the world—and studies of the upper atmosphere.
 These studies were done at research laboratories, universities, and independent locations.

-In 1950, the Department of Atomic Energy (DAE) was founded with Bhabha as its secretary.
+In 1950, the DAE was founded with Bhabha as its secretary.
 It provided funding for space research throughout India.
 During this time, tests continued on aspects of meteorology and the Earth's magnetic field, a topic that had been studied in India since the establishment of the Colaba Observatory in 1823.
 In 1954, the Aryabhatta Research Institute of Observational Sciences (ARIES) was established in the foothills of the Himalayas.
 The Rangpur Observatory was set up in 1957 at Osmania University, Hyderabad.
 Space research was further encouraged by the government of India.
 In 1957, the Soviet Union launched Sputnik 1 and opened up possibilities for the rest of the world to conduct a space launch.

-The Indian National Committee for Space Research (INCOSPAR) was set up in 1962 by Prime Minister Jawaharlal Nehru on the urging of Vikram Sarabhai.
-There was no dedicated ministry for the space program initially and all activities of INCOSPAR relating to space technology continued to function within DAE.
-IOFS officers were drawn from the indian Ordnance Factories to harness their knowledge of propellants and advanced light materials used to build rockets.
-H.G.S.
-Murthy, an IOFS officer, was appointed the first director of the Thumba Equatorial Rocket Launching Station, where sounding rockets were fired, marking the start of upper atmospheric research in India.
+INCOSPAR was set up in 1962 by the Government of India on the suggestion of Dr. Vikram Sarabhai.
+Initially there was no dedicated ministry for the space programme and all activities of INCOSPAR relating to space technology continued to function within the DAE.
+IOFS officers were drawn from the Indian Ordnance Factories to harness their knowledge of propellants and advanced light materials used to build rockets.
+H. G. S. Murthy, an IOFS officer, was appointed the first director of the Thumba Equatorial Rocket Launching Station, where sounding rockets were fired, marking the start of upper atmospheric research in India.
 An indigenous series of sounding rockets named Rohini was subsequently developed and started undergoing launches from 1967 onwards.
 Waman Dattatreya Patwardhan, another IOFS officer, developed the propellant for the rockets.